Search results for

 Ryan Haines / Android Authority

-Google Drive is a cloud storage solution available on Android where all new users get 15GB for free permanently upon signing up.
+Google Drive is a cloud storage solution available on Android.
+Upon signing up, new users get 15GB for free permanently, easily making it one of the best free Android apps around.
 You can, of course, buy more if needed.
-What makes Google Drive so special is the suite of Android apps that are attached to it.
+What makes Google Drive so special is the suite of Android apps attached to it.
 They include Google Docs, Sheets, Slides, Photos, Gmail, Google Calendar, and Google Keep.
 It covers so many bases and is so cheap that it’s impossible not to recommend it to just about anybody.

 Some of the features of these apps include live collaboration, deep sharing features, and compatibility with Microsoft Office documents.
 It’s easy to use, you get 15GB of free storage for your documents, and the cross-platform support is pretty good.
 You can find more cloud storage and office apps if you want something different.